The Locks & Ship Canal were built over 100 years ago as a

 Commercial Navigation Route to Develop the City of Seattle.

-The Locks still contribute over $1.2 Billion/yr. to the Seattle economy and are the Nation's busiest and over 1.5 million visitors/yr come to the Locks.
+The Locks contribute over $1.2 Billion/yr. to the Seattle economy and are the Nation's busiest locks and have over 1.5 million visitors/yr.